faizbawa/TodoList/README.md

 # TodoList
-Python Project for a Todo List app
+Python Project for a Todo List app with gui